Nephrolithiasis

 5. For patients receiving vitamin C supplementation, the daily dose should not be >1000 mg because of the associated risk of hyperoxaluria and stone formation, although robust studies are lacking.

-6. Vitamin D supplementation may be considered in calcium oxalate stone–forming patients with vitamin D deficiency with urinary monitoring over the subsequent 24 hours for hypercalciuria, although robust studies are lacking.
+6. Vitamin D supplementation may be considered in patients with calcium oxalate stone formation and vitamin D deficiency, with urinary monitoring over the subsequent 24 hours for hypercalciuria, although robust studies are lacking.

 7. A high-fiber diet may protect against kidney stone formation.